 In order to maximize the effectiveness of your propane mosquito trap, I suggest that you follow these guidelines that I have listed below:

-Since propane traps work by mimicking human body heat, placing a propane mosquito trap in an area where people frequently are drastically minimizes the effectiveness of your propane mosquito trap.
+Since propane traps work by mimicking human body heat, placing a propane mosquito trap in an area where people frequently drastically minimize the effectiveness of your propane mosquito trap.

-By placing the trap in the same place where people will be, the mosquitoes will probably (note: probably) ignore the trap and fly straight to the you!
-The point though is we don't want to lessen the probability of mosquitoes being lured into the trap.
+By placing the trap in the same place where people will be, the mosquitoes will probably (note: probably) ignore the trap and fly straight to you!
+The point though, is we don’t want to lessen the probability of mosquitoes being lured into the trap.

 Make it a point to place your propane mosquito trap in an open area that is not crowded or obstructed by other objects such as shrubs and bushes.